 - Allow your mat to air dry.

-How to Wash Yoga Mat in a Washing Machine
+How to Wash Your Yoga Mat in a Washing Machine:

-- Check the care instructions for your yoga mat.
-Some mats are designed to be washed in the washing machine, and may have special washing instructions.
+- Check your yoga mat's care instructions.
+Some mats are suitable for machine washing and may have specific washing guidelines.

-Pro Tip: Avoid using skin creams or oils before your practice to minimize transferring dirt to your mat in the first place.
-To help eliminate odors and absorb oils from a less-than-grippy mat, sprinkle and rub on baking soda.
+Minimize the transfer of dirt to your mat by avoiding skin creams or oils before your yoga sessions.
+To help eliminate odors and absorb oils from a non-grippy mat, sprinkle and rub baking soda on it.
 After 15 to 30 minutes, brush or vacuum off the excess.

 How do you clean a rubber yoga mat?

-What can I spray on my yoga mat to clean it?
+What can I use to clean my yoga mat?